Paw Patrol: The Movie: Voice cast

-The film also has a select amount of side characters from the series making (though not part of the main cast) non-speaking cameo appearances including Francois Turbot, Mr. Porter, Katie, Farmer Al, Farmer Yumi and Alex Porter.
+Five side characters from the original series also make non-speaking cameo appearances in the film: Francois Turbot, Katie, Mr. Porter, Farmer Al, and Farmer Yumi.

 Production

 Development

-In November 2017, Ronnen Harary confirmed that Spin Master was "currently considering whether to extend the PAW Patrol franchise into feature films at some point in the next 12 to 24 months."
+In November 2017, Ronnen Harary confirmed that Spin Master was "currently considering whether to extend the Paw Patrol franchise into feature films at some point in the next 12 to 24 months".
 Animation tests were conducted in 2017 to measure how the characters "would translate onto the big screen" and the company developed a film script.

 Development of the film was confirmed on February 21, 2020, with Cal Brunker attached as director while Spin Master Entertainment's president, Jennifer Dodge serves as the film's producer.
 Production was done in both the United States and Canada.
 On March 13, 2021, an exclusive first look of the film was shown during the Nickelodeon Kids' Choice Awards 2021.

 Dodge stated that they were excited about the partnership with Paramount Pictures and Nickelodeon Movies to bring the franchise to the big screen.
 She adds, "This first foray into the arena of feature film marks a significant strategic expansion for Spin Master Entertainment and our properties.
 This demonstrates our commitment to harnessing our own internal entertainment production teams to develop and deliver IP in a motion picture format and allows us to connect our characters to fans through shared theatrical experiences."

 Dodge said, "For us, it was important to be able to tell a deeper character story than what they've been able to do with the series."
 She also explained, "And to tell it in a way that a child really can understand and relate to, and maybe even their parents get a deeper meaning from it.
 You can have a hard day at school or daycare and you can rise above those difficulties and you can come through on the other side.
 It doesn't mean you're never scared, it doesn't mean you don't doubt yourself.
 But, if at the end of the day, you really believe in yourself and you have people around you who believe in you, you can overcome it."

 "When the chance came to pitch my take on the movie, I was able to bring all of their experience and what my kids loved about the show to the pitch, and I think that really helped," says Brunker.
 "Our take was, we really wanted to build this around the emotional journey of one character, so it felt like more of a theatrical experience.
 You go on a journey with one of these characters overcoming their struggles, and the whole team is involved, but we felt that that was the best way to bring an audience deeper into the story."